 When the liposuction procedure is complete, you will see small pieces of tape where the tiny incisions were made.
 You will be dressed with gauze over the incisions and a compression garment over the entire area.

-Expected Recovery from liposuction in Florida:
+Expected Recovery from liposuction:

 For a day or two after surgery, there will be seepage of pink fluid from the incisions.
 That’s the fluid that was put in to do the liposuction combined with a small amount of blood, and it’s completely normal after surgery.
 Be sure to keep gauze over these areas as instructed.
 You may want to use extra towels or even trash bags to cover your car seats and your furniture.